tdmburr/rancid-tomatillos/README.md

 wins.)
 We stayed very organized and focused thanks to the norms and the Github Project board that we had set up at on day one.
 We both had different strengths that we brought to the table and it made the group dynamic more productive in our asychronus work sessions.
 This project involved both frontend and backend aspects.
 We encountered various challenges and problems to solve which resulted in success after research and testing.
 Successfully overcoming these challenges boosted our problem-solving skills togethor and maintained our momentum in the project with the ability to solve technical issues aynchronously and collaboratively .
 Working as a group on this project gave us the chance to enhance our collaboration and communication skills, working together, sharing ideas, and coordinating efforts  helped us understand the dynamics of teamwork and how smooth a project can be with these aspects in place.

 challenges.)
-React can has a steep learning curve, especially for us as beginners.
+React can have a steep learning curve, especially for us as beginners.
 The challenge lies in understanding the fundamental concepts and best practices of React and applying them in the project.Integrating with external APIs to fetch data was challenging, especially when dealing with authentication, error handling, and handling large datasets.
 As the application grew in complexity, managing the state and ensuring it is consistentcy across different components can became a challenge once we incorporated React Route.
 Throughout the development process, we encountered some bugs, errors, and unexpected behavior.
 Debugging and troubleshooting these issues was time-consuming and required patience and persistence, but in the end we were suffice with our outcomes.

 ## Project GIF